-William R. Cline holds a joint appointment as senior fellow at CGD and the Peterson Institute for International Economics.
+William R. Cline, senior fellow, holds a joint appointment at the Peterson Institute for International Economics.
 His research interests include trade, financial flows, and the differential impact of climate change on rich countries and developing countries.
 In 1992, he published the first book on the economics of climate change.
-Recent books include The United States as a Debtor Nation and Trade Policy and Global Poverty.
 From 1996 to 2001, Cline was deputy managing director and chief economist of the Institute of International Finance in Washington, D.C.

 Kimberly Ann Elliott, senior fellow, is the author or co-author of numerous books and articles on trade policy and globalization, with a focus on the political economy of trade and the uses of economic leverage in international negotiations.
 Her most recent book is Delivering on Doha: Farm Trade and the Poor, published in July 2006 by CGD and the Peterson Institute for International Economics.
-In 2002-03, she served on the National Academies Committee on Monitoring International Labor Standards, and in 2009 she was appointed to the USDA Consultative Group on the Elimination of Child Labor in U.S. Agricultural Imports.
+Recent work includes investigation of advance market commitments for agricultural innovation.